 Parts Sales and Service Revenues Gross Profit.
 Gross profit from parts sales and service revenues increased \$2.5 million to \$18.0 million in fiscal year 2000 from \$15.5 million in fiscal year 1999.
 Gross margin on parts sales and service revenues increased slightly to 35.3% during fiscal year 2000 from 34.9% in 1999.
 Gross profit from parts sales increased by \$0.4 million and gross margin from parts sales decreased to 24.9% from 27.0%.
 The decrease in gross margin was due to increased competitive market conditions caused by non-OEM parts distributors.
-Gross profit from service revenues increased by \$2.1 million and gross margin from service revenues increased by \$2.1 million and gross margin from service revenues increased volume of service labor billings as well as increased average service charge-out rates which increased 2.9% over 1999 levels.
+Gross profit from service revenues increased by \$2.1 million and gross margin from service revenues increased to 56.9% from 52.2%.
+The increase in gross profit and gross margin was due to increased volume of service labor billings as well as increased average service charge-out rates which increased 2.9% over 1999 levels.